AbdelrahmanKhaledAmer/SwitchSpace-Backend/README.md

 seed
 ```

-Create index on the seeded items in the db
+Create index on the seeded items in the db (optional: it should be created automatically)

 ```bash
 use switch_space